HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s be honest.
 There’s a tonne of rubbish on the market right now.
 Where there’s a top brand offering premium products, there’s a “copy” flogging absolute junk for half the price.

-We’ll explain why we use the Hilmor copper pipe benders, and what the other options are.
+So read on our review of the best copper pipe benders for plumbing pros, and DIY junkies and learn as we explain why we use the Hilmor copper pipe benders, and what the other options are.

 Over the years, we’ve used a few different pipe benders from: